pilgrimtabby/pilgrim-autosplitter/README.md

 ### Method 1: Download application

-> [!IMPORTANT]
-> This option is currently only available for Linux distributions running on ARM-based architecture (tested on Ubuntu 20.04).
-Sorry.

-Download the latest Linux build (Pilgrim.Autosplitter.Linux.v1.x.x) from the [most recent release page](https://github.com/pilgrimtabby/pilgrim-autosplitter/releases/latest).
+Download the latest Linux build for your architecture (`Linux.AMD` or `Linux.ARM`) from the [most recent release page](https://github.com/pilgrimtabby/pilgrim-autosplitter/releases/latest).
 Extract Pilgrim Autosplitter and use the command line to run it AS ROOT (there is no other known way to make hotkeys work as intended).

 Known limitations:

 * Pilgrim Autosplitter on Linux must be run as root.

-* There is no AMD-compatible executible build yet (the source code should work fine on AMD architectures, though).

 ### Method 2: Run from source with Python